crosbreaker/sh1ttyOOBE/code_execution.md

 2. Make a 124 or older [badrecovery](https://github.com/BinBashBanana/badrecovery) unverified image
 3. Recover to it in developer mode
 ### Why is this useful?
-You can get a rootshell while enrolled, allowing for exploits such as daub.
+You can get a rootshell while enrolled, allowing for exploits such as daub and [PencilSharpener](https://github.com/truekas/PencilSharpener)